ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 OFSwitch13ExternalHelper
 ########################

-* ``TcpPort``: The TCP port number where the real OpenFlow controller will be available for communication.
+* ``Port``: The port number on which the external controller application listen for incoming packets.
+The default value is port 6653 (the official IANA port since 2013-07-18).

 OFSwitch13StatsCalculator
 #########################